Showing posts with label myofascial release. Show all posts

 Putting The "soft" Back Into Soft Tissue: Video Post

 Hey all!
 New video for you all today that follows the same theme as my last blog post regarding foam rolling.
 I hope you all learn something and sorry for my amateur videography.
 I forgot to comment on it in the video but it is important to note that these gains in mobility are only temporary.
+However, this treatment can and should (in this case, she as she is still restricted in terms of mobility) be combined with other treatments like joint mobs,

 Jun 14, 2013